bitovi/hatchify/doc/jsonapi/reading/README.md

 Accept: application/vnd.api+json
 ```

-Note: Because compound documents require full linkage (except when relationship linkage is excluded by sparse fieldsets), intermediate resources in a multi-part path must be returned along with the leaf nodes.
+Note: Because compound documents require full linkage (except when relationship linkage is excluded by sparse fields), intermediate resources in a multi-part path must be returned along with the leaf nodes.
 For example, a response to a request for comments.author should include comments as well as the author of each of those comments.

 Note: A server may choose to expose a deeply nested relationship such as comments.author as a direct relationship with an alternative name such as commentAuthors.
 This would allow a client to request /articles/1?include=commentAuthors instead of /articles/1?include=comments.author.
 By exposing the nested relationship with an alternative name, the server can still provide full linkage in compound documents without including potentially unwanted intermediate resources.